-Our client asked Kittle Group to help prepare a tender to London Borough of Havering for the provision of domiciliary care for residents unable to care sufficiently for themselves.
-Given the client’s busy schedule, our writers had to work extremely flexibly to maximise time spent gathering information and create a compelling account of how they intended to deliver the service.
-This meant arranging calls early in the morning or early evening and creating a writing plan that allowed as much time as possible for the client to review draft responses and confirm their factual accuracy, while still hitting the submission deadline in good time.
+We supported our client to prepare a tender to London Borough of Havering for the provision of domiciliary care for residents unable to care sufficiently for themselves.
+Given the client’s busy schedule, our writers had to work extremely flexibly to maximise time spent gathering information and create a compelling account of how they intended to deliver the service, and to identify the value their service offered, and the benefits the Council would realise from the contract.

 This was a successful bid for the client who was awarded the contract.